percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.3.0.md

 One of great features of PostgreSQL is support for [Extensions](https://www.postgresql.org/download/products/6-postgresql-extensions/), which allow adding new functionality to the database on a plugin basis.
 Until now, the Operator used some built-in extensions with Percona Distribution for PostgreSQL, for example, the one used to provide valuable metrics to Percona Monitoring and Management (PMM).
 Starting from this release, adding custom PostgreSQL extensions is available for the end users (see [this HowTo](../extensions.md) on how to create and connect yours).
 Also this functionality provides fine more control on built-in extensions, allowing to enable or disable them via the Custom Resource.

+### PostGIS support

+One of the new possibilities brought by the custom PostgreSQL extensions was widening the list of built-in extensions with new items, disabled by default but still available for those users who need them.
+One of the most remarkable additions is PostGIS, which allows to store geographic objects in PostgreSQL, allowing your database cluster to store data for a wide range [geographic information system](https://en.wikipedia.org/wiki/Geographic_information_system) related software.

+### Backup improvements

+The user can  now see information about the backups and restores with  `kubectl get pg-backup` and `kubectl get pg-restore`  commands, as in other Percona's Operators.
+Also, various improvements were done in the backup documentation, including more detailed examples and mentions of specific scenarios

 ## New features

-* {{ k8spgjira(311) }}:  A new `loadBalancerSourceRanges` Custom Resource option allows to customize the range of IP addresses from which the load balancer should be reachable
+* {{ k8spgjira(311) }} and {{ k8spgjira(389) }}:  A new `loadBalancerSourceRanges` Custom Resource option allows to customize the range of IP addresses from which the load balancer should be reachable
 * {{ k8spgjira(375) }}:  Support for custom PostgreSQL extensions [was added](../extensions.md) to the Operator
 * {{ k8spgjira(391) }}:  The Operator [is now compatible](../openshift.md) with the OpenShift platform
 * {{ k8spgjira(434) }}:  The Operator now supports Percona Distribution for PostgreSQL version 16 and uses it as default database version